kodi-community-addons/skin.titan/README.md

-# xbmc.skin.titan
+# skin.titan

 This skin is available in the official XBMC repository.

 Installation instructions:
- 1. In XBMC, go to Settings --> Appearance --> Skin
+ 1. In Kodi, go to Settings --> Appearance --> Skin
  2. Press the "Get more" button
- 3. Select "Titan MediaBrowser" and hit install
+ 3. Select Titan and hit install
  4. Default installation now complete and you can sit back and enjoy :-)

 Beta version repository